tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 300 ON K GOSUB 360,360,310,310,330,350,340,310,310,310,30100,30000
 310 RETURN
 ```
-- Keys have been altered (but I could have used the original keys and still win ~1200-1500 cycles, only the `ON GOSUB` would have been longer):
+- Keys have been altered (but I could have used the original keys and still win ~1200-1500 cycles, only the `ON K GOSUB` would have been longer):
 	- F/G to rotate
 	- J/L to move left right
 	- K to move down